PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Rosa Luxemburg's Death

 Let's face it.
-Given the chance, she would've done it again.
+Given the chance, she would do it again.

 Rosa Luxemburg - Short Biography